-Amdo, one of the three traditional Tibetan regions, is located on the northeast corner of the Tibetan Plateau, the other two regions are U-Tsang and Kham.
-Amdo is home to approximately 25% of the total Tibetan population, roughly around 1.7 million Tibetan lives in Amdo.
-Parts of Amdo lie in 3 Chinese provinces: northern and eastern Qinghai, southwest Gansu and northern Sichuan.
+Amdo, one of the three traditional Tibetan regions, is located on the northeast corner of the Tibetan Plateau.
+The other two regions are U-Tsang and Kham.
+Amdo is home to approximately 25% of the total Tibetan population.
+Roughly around 1.7 million Tibetan lives in Amdo.
+Amdo lies in 3 Chinese provinces: northern and eastern Qinghai, southwest Gansu, and northern Sichuan.
 It is also the birthplace of the 14th Dalia Lama.

 Amdo encompasses a large area from the Machu (yellow river) to the Drichu (Yangtze).
 By historically, culturally, and ethnically a Tibetan area, Amdo was administered by a series of local rulers since the mid-18th century and the Dalai Lama have not governed the area directly since that time.
 From the mid 18the century until the mid 20the century, much of Amdo was ruled by local kings and chiefs or by warlords.
 Much of Amdo was incorporated into the newly formed Qinghai province.
 Today Amdo is broken up into 8 prefectures: Golog, Malho, Tsolho, Tsobyang, Tsoshar in Qinghai province, Ganlho in Gansu province, and Ngaba in Sichuan province.

 The Tibetan inhabitants of Amdo are referred to as Amdowa as a regional distinction from the Tibetans of Kham and U-Tsang, however, they are all considered ethnically Tibetan.
 Today, ethnic Tibetans predominate in the western and southern parts of Amdo.
 The Han Chinese are a majority in the eastern part of Qinghai, this area has the largest population density, with the result that the Han Chinese outnumber other ethnicities in Qinghai generally.